History of the Hamilton Community Peregrine Project and Falcon Watch

 Well, it turns out that Sal is not a female!
 During the summer of 2002 he (perhaps we should call him Salvatore?) and a banded but so far unidentified female hatched three chicks at the Mississauga Executive Centre near Highway 403 and Hurontario St. (Hwy.
 10).
 Sal is the second Hamilton-fledged male (after George) to start parental activities only one year after leaving its birth nest.
 We are waiting to see if Sal returns to Mississauga in 2003.

-2002 Birds: Springer, McQuesten and Beasley left the area sometime in the fall.
+Springer, McQuesten and Beasley left the area sometime in the fall.

-Sometime in March 2003 Beasley turned up in the Cleveland, Ohio area.
+In March 2003 Beasley turned up in the Cleveland, Ohio area.
 Interestingly, Cleveland is the home of Beasley's father, Mozart.
 She was seen battling with another female in a nesting territory, and later found injured.
 On April 11, 2003 Beasley underwent surgery to repair a broken ulna (wing bone) at the North Ridgeville Veterinary Clinic.
 The surgery went very well and she recuperated at the Lake Erie Nature and Science Center in Bay Village, OH, about 15 miles west of Cleveland.
 Since Cleveland is not far across Lake Erie, there is a good possibility that Beasley was the large immature Peregrine seen in the Nanticoke, ON area during the week before Christmas 2002.
 After extensive rehabilitation and grooming Beasley was released on March 7, 2004.
 Sadly, she was found dead about 50 miles away about a month later.

 2003 Birds: Bold, Jackson and Hunter fledged successfully and left the Sheraton area in early July.
 Hunter took up residence in the area of Victoria Park and was seen there as late as August 21, 2003.
 Sadly, on August 20 we received news that Bold had been killed in a collision with an airplane near Toronto International Airport.
 April 6, 2005 - word was received that Jackson has been identified as the new male at the St. Lawrence Cement Plant nest in Mississauga.
 May 23, 2005 - sadly, we have recently learned that Jackson was killed in a collision with a car and that the St. Lawrence Cement nest appears to have been abandoned for this year.